rbiggs/chocolatechip-ui/documentation/chui-js.markdown

 - object literal: an object of possible values for the switch control:
     - id: and id for the switch control. and id must be supplied.
+    - kind: an optional value of "traditional" for the old style switches, or "generic" for a simpler version of the new style.
     - status: either "on" or "off", the default is "off".
     - value: any integer or string value.
     - callback: a function to execute when the switch is flipped to the "on" position.